lucasrodes/pyphoon/tasks/multiclass/README.md

 ## Image format

-Images must be in range of [0, 255], where 0 and 255 correspond to 160 Kelvin
+*   Images must be in range of [0, 255], where 0 and 255 correspond to 160 Kelvin
 and 255 Kelvin, correspondingly.

-The model accepts 256x256 images with resolution 1 pixel ≈ 5 Km.
-Note that images are assumed to have the typhoon eye in the image centre (i.e. position [128, 128]).
+*   The model accepts **256x256 images** with **resolution 1 pixel ≈ 5 Km**.
+Note
+that images are assumed to have the typhoon eye in the image centre (i.e. at position [128, 128]).

 ![](../../assets/crop_multiclass.png)

 ## Use in code
-Alternatively, you can use this model in your code.
+You can also use the model in your code.

 ### Load model